Unusual Pedal Bicycles

 The position of the saddle seems odd.
 What's even odder is the apparent total absence of brakes.

-Le Cyclone was manufactured by Milders Fils of France, over a relatively short period, so it does not seem to have been successful.
-I blame the pedalling arrangement.
+Le Cyclone was manufactured by Milders Fils of France, (who are unknown to Google) over a relatively short period, so it does not seem to have been successful.
+I blame the pedalling arrangements.

 Left: Le Cyclone Chainless Bicycle: 1893/94